 18 And there were noises and thunderings and lightnings; and there was a great earthquake (earth shattering event), such a mighty and great earthquake as had not occurred since men (Gentiles, the men incurring the seven plagues) were on the earth (World War II, the worst disaster ever on the Beast powers that occupied Jerusalem).

 19 Now (at this time) the great city (Jerusalem) was divided into three parts (British, Jewish and Arab).
-And great Babylon was remembered before God, to give her the cup of the wine of the fierceness of His wrath (the forces and many of the cities of the "Christian" nations, the eighth head of the Beast, were decimated, leading to a death toll that can still not be accurately determined, but is estimated at somewhere around 80 million people.
-The amount of pain and suffering endured by those who went through WWII is of such magnitude, it is beyond imagination).
+And great Babylon was remembered before God, to give her the cup of the wine of the fierceness of His wrath (the forces and many of the cities of the "Christian" nations, the eighth head of the Beast, were decimated, leading to a death toll that is estimated at somewhere around 80 million people.
+The pain and suffering endured in WWII is beyond imagination).

 20 Then every island (earth in the midst of the sea) fled away (Jews fled from living among Gentiles), and the mountains were not found (powers that once were, disappeared).